 Analysis of theatre “booking” hire rates;

 Completion of financials for both options.

 Delivery of Final Report.

-The Marian Street Theatre was built in 1906 as a community hall, Marian Street became a professional theatre in 1966 and remained so until 2001.
+Built in 1906 as a community hall, the Marian Street Theatre became a professional theatre in 1966 and remained so until 2001.
 The Marian St Children’s Theatre began in 1967, with the first all-young people performance in 1969 under the helm of actor/director Audrey Blaxland.

 Marian Street Theatre Company closed in 2001 due to the collapse of its major sponsor HIH Insurance.
 In 2008 – 2010 extensive work was undertaken by Council.
 The children’s performing troupe continued at the theatre until it closed its doors in 2013 due to the venue no longer being compliant with the Australian Building Code.
 The company continued performances at nearby Knox Cultural Centre.

 Ku-ring-gai Council is currently reviewing two options for the redevelopment of the theatre.
 If completed, the Marian St Theatre redevelopment has the opportunity to again be an important cultural institution for the North shore and Sydney region.

 Hawkridge Entertainment Services delivers successful outcomes by finding solutions to complex issues.
 We listen to stakeholders and complete tasks in the timeframes required.

 Other similar projects completed by Hawkridge Entertainment Services are available here.